Util787/junTask/readme.md

-# Test Task REST API
+# User manager REST API

 This is a RESTful API for managing users.
 It features user creation, retrieval, updating, and deletion, along with external API integration and caching.